insistedMarin/Image-Search-System-Using-CLIP-Model/README.md

 ### Back-end
 --Deploy the docker image 'public.ecr.aws/d2x9y6a2/wy-usage:1.0' on AWS ECS.

---Copy lambda function 'amplify/backend/fucntion/clipimage/src/index.py' and 'amplify/backend/fucntion/textimage/src/index.py' for creating your lambda functions of python3.9, replace the api_url with the ip address and interface of your own deployed container.
+--Copy lambda function 'amplify/backend/fucntion/clipimage/src/index.py' and 'amplify/backend/fucntion/textimage/src/index.py' for creating your lambda functions of python3.9, replace the api_url with the ip address and port of your own deployed container.

 --Add a layer containing package numpy and requests for lambda functions